yegor256/blog/_drafts/classes.md

 }
 {% endhighlight %}

-Then, we want to create another one, which would be the same as the one we already have, but with different constructor arguments, by _copying_ an existing one:
+Then, we want to create another object, which will behave similar to the one we already have, but with different constructor arguments.
+We _copy_ an existing one:

 {% highlight text %}
 Book eo = copy ot(t: "Elegant Objects");